-These instructions apply to all sizes of our beech hedging plants and are for those who prefer words.
+These instructions apply to all sizes of beech hedge plants and are the same as for any formal hedging, whether it is bareroot or potgrown (as opposed to country hedging).
 For pictures, please watch our formal hedge planting video.

-Larger beech hedging plants - from 80cms upwards have roots that are too big for slit planting and will need to be planted in a trench (more later).
+Larger beech from 80cms upwards have roots that are too big for slit planting and will need to be planted in a trench (see below).

-Whatever its size, Beech prefers a well-drained soil - and hates sticky clay - so you may need to add grit to help with drainage, but if your ground just does not drain, then plant hornbeam in the same way instead.
+Whatever its size, Beech prefers a well-drained soil and hates sticky clay.
+You can add grit to help with drainage, but if your ground just does not drain well, then plant hornbeam instead.

-Do not plant when it is freezing.
-If possible try to avoid planting on a very windy day as roots tend to dry out very quickly then.
-Also, whichever planting method you use, it is always easier with two or three people.
-As in MUCH easier than doing it alone.
+You can not plant when it is freezing or pouring with rain.
+If possible, try to avoid planting on a very windy day as roots tend to dry out very quickly then, but if it can't be helped then take extra care to keep the roots wrapped up and moist until they go into the ground.
+Whichever planting method you use, it is much easier with two or three people.

 This can be done direct into the soil, but for ease of maintenance we strongly recommend you plant through Mypex as this will stop weed competition while the plants are still small.

 Lay the Mypex along the line of the intended hedge.
 The fabric is just over 100cms wide and you only need a 40+ cms width for a single row of plants (60-70cms for a double row).
 You can cut it to width and peg it down if you want, but the following is much easier.

 Do not cut it to width just yet.
 Instead, standing on the Mypex and using an ordinary garden spade simply drive the spade into the soil, through the Mypex, down for about 2-3".
 Mypex is very strong indeed and will not tear and you will find that it is firmly tucked into the slit made by the spade.
 Do this all along one edge and then back along the other trying to keep the fabric taut.
 More people standing on it, or two people working face to face with two spades make the job easier, quicker and more fun.